woodsh17/LigandMPNN/README.md

 --multi_state_constraints 4GYT_dimer:A7-A183:0.5,4GYT_dimer:B7-B183:0.5,4GYT_monomer:A7-A183:1 \
 --checkpoint_protein_mpnn ~/RosettaMPNN/model_params/proteinmpnn_v_48_020.pt
 ```
-If this runs successfully, you will have the same directories as before, with an additional `msd` directory where a pdb (`msd.pdb`)that combines all pdb files listed in the input json file are combined into one pdb file and separated in space.
+If this runs successfully, you will have the same directories as before, with an additional `msd` directory where a pdb file (`msd.pdb`)that combines all pdb files listed in the input json file are combined into one pdb file and separated in space.
+There will be additional fasta files and PDB files in `seqs` and `backbones` directories for the different structures included in your input.

 For more information on how to run RosettaMPNN and different options available see the [documentation]((https://woodsh17.github.io/RosettaMPNN/)).